Real-Time Dam Levels

 Agricultural & Economic Significance

 Agriculture in the surrounding areas of Victoria depends heavily on the water security provided by Evansford.
 Irrigation allocations are directly tied to these storage metrics.
-Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.
+Without the buffer provided by this massive 1 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context